informatom/ember-hobo-demo/README.md

 (which is based and built on top of on Ruby On Rails) with the cvient side [Ember.js](http://emberjs.com/) framework.

 Ember.js can help you in a Hobo app, if you want to move application logic to the client.
 In this example it replaces the Hobo Dryml almost completely.
+The Ember app here is a 1:1 port from an Excel calculation spreadsheet that should be porded into a web application.

-The Hobo app is restricted to one route in the Hobo application: /contracting/contracts i.e. it is in the subsite named contracting at the index controller of ther contracts resource and model.
+The Hobo app is restricted to one route in the Hobo application: `/contracting/contracts` i.e. it is in the subsite named contracting at the index controller of ther contracts resource and model.
 The amounts of inter dependencies between Hobo and Ember are minimized that way.

 Ember specific Javascript and CSS is extracted by using a second layout which is hidden in the minimalist contracts index page.
-The root files for javascript and css are named contracting2.js and contracting2.css to have complete seperation of concerns here.
+The root files for javascript and css are named `contracting2.js` and `contracting2.css` to have complete seperation of concerns here.
 This way [Bootstrap 3](http://getbootstrap.com/) could be introduced to the Ember.app while the Hobo part stil runs on [Bootstrap 2.3.2](http://getbootstrap.com/2.3.2/).